biocore/mmvec/README.md

 # Qiime2 plugin

-If you want to make this qiime2 compatible, install this in your qiime2 conda environment (see qiime2 installation instructions [here](https://qiime2.org/)) and run the following
+If you want to run this in a qiime environment, install this in your qiime2 conda environment (see qiime2 installation instructions [here](https://qiime2.org/)) and run the following

 ```